 1. Funeral Flowers

 Funeral flowers come in all colors, styles, and designs.
 You can choose a particular flower or color as part of an overall theme.
 This can include hobbies, organizations and associations, sports, and much more.
-Click the link to see ideas for funeral flowers from the Flower Shop Network, which showcases a variety of styles and themes including airplanes, motorcycles, footballs, guitars, gardener, fishing, police, Masonic, cross, cowboy, sports teams, colleges, etc.
+There are so many ideas for traditional and creative funeral flowers that include themes like airplanes, motorcycles, footballs, guitars, gardener, fishing, police, Masonic, cross, cowboy, sports teams, colleges, etc. Here are some popular funeral flower resources:

 2. Scholarship Fund in Lieu of Flowers